 The replacement of the existing metal and timber balustrade with a retractable glazed balustrade on both the eastern and western side of the wharf will be in keeping with the balustrade previously approved and installed at Hugos Manly restaurant on the western side of the wharf.
 The retractable nature of the balustrade means it will not be visually dominating, which means that significant views of the wharf will not be impacted.
+The balustrade will also run along the entire wharf promenade of the retail sections of the wharf, which will establish a consistent appearance across all elevations.

-Finally, the extension of the eastern deck of the Manly Wharf Hotel and construction of a designated play area with associated landscaping will not diminish the heritage significance of the Manly Wharf heritage item.
+Finally, the extension of the eastern deck of the Manly Wharf Hotel and construction of a designated play area with associated landscaping and boat will not diminish the heritage significance of the Manly Wharf heritage item.
 This development will not impede any significant views of the Manly Wharf heritage item nor Former Fun Pier heritage item, being contained within the eastern side of the wharf and blocked from view by the existing mature tree plantings along East Esplanade.